mlward639/Unit-ten-homework/README.md

     node index.js

-When prompted, enter appropriate responses regrading employee information.
+When prompted in the terminal, enter appropriate responses regarding employee information.

-Additional features:
+On entering the team manager's name, employee ID, email address, and office number, the user can select from a menu the option to add an engineer or intern to the team.
+* If engineer option is chosen, user is prompted to enter employee information (name, ID, email, GitHub username) before returning to the menu.
+* If intern is selected, user is prompted to enter employee information (name, ID, email, school) before returning to the menu.
+* Once user is done creating a team, they select they are done creating their team and then exit the application and view the generated HTML.

+Additional features for generated HTML opened in browser:
 * On clicking the email address in the HTML, the user's default email program opens and populates the email field with the email address entered.
 * On clicking the GitHub username, the GitHub profile opens in a new tab.
-* On entering the team manager's name, employee ID, email address, and office number, the user can select from a menu the option to add an engineer or intern to the team.
-    * If engineer option is chosen, user is prompted to enter employee information (name, ID, email, GitHub username) before returning to the menu.
-    * If intern is selected, user is prompted to enter employee information (name, ID, email, school) before returning to the menu.
-* Once user is done creating a team, they can exit the application and view the generated HTML.

 ## Credits
 Jest to run unit tests.